MiguelStattmiller/Enterprise-Infrastructure-Lab/README.md

 This project is part of my **Enterprise Infrastructure Lab**, a virtual enterprise environment built using **UTM on macOS**.

-The laboratory demonstrates the deployment and integration of enterprise networking, Windows infrastructure, and Security Information and Event Management (SIEM) technologies.
+The laboratory demonstrates the deployment and integration of enterprise networking, Windows infrastructure, Security Information and Event Management (SIEM) technologies.

 The environment consists of: